 Proteins derived from plants

-Plant-based foods can provide high levels of protein and other nutrients while also being lower in calories than animal goods.
+Plant-based foods may provide high levels of protein and other nutrients while also being lower in calories than animal goods.
 A study published in the “Annals of the Rheumatic Diseases” in September 2012 indicated that animal diets were more likely than plant diets to produce gout attacks.

 The study also discovered that consuming a moderate amount of purine-rich vegetables, such as legumes, did not raise the chance of a gout episode.
-This means that you can consume a wide variety of fruits and vegetables without dramatically increasing your gout risk.
+This means that you may consume a wide variety of fruits and vegetables without dramatically increasing your gout risk.

 Misconceptions about plant-based diets